ecamo19/my_notes/docs/stats_and_modeling/regularization.md

 ## Lasso Regression

-The lasso shrinks the coefs to zero which can be use for variable selection
+The lasso shrinks the coefs to zero which can be used for variable selection

 __Differences between lasso and ridge__